There are many reasons why you may want to throw away an old bed frame, but can you toss it in the trash and call it a day?

 Need a new bedframe?
 These are the top 5 bestsellers on Amazon!

-Check around to see if there are any junk removal services operating near you.
-All you need is make a phone call, ask about their availability and give the go-ahead for them to come by.
-Just remember that there are individual rates for different items and a fixed rate for a visit.
+Check around to see if any junk removal services are operating near you.
+All you need is to make a phone call, ask about their availability and give the go-ahead for them to come by.
+Remember that there are individual rates for different items and a fixed rate for a visit.

-If a junk removal service fits your budget, then you’re good to go.
+You’re good to go if a junk removal service fits your budget.
 They are professionals who know what they are doing.

-If you’ve already bought a new bed and frame, then money may be a little tight.
+Money may be tight if you’ve bought a new bed and frame.
 A more budget-friendly option is to take the frame to the dump yourself.
 This isn’t the most earth-friendly option, but it’s usually cheap.

-We discuss the topic of recycling your bed frame in greater detail in the section below.
-But just remember that this is not the only choice available to you.
+We discuss recycling your bed frame in greater detail in the section below.
+But remember that this is not the only choice available to you.

 Most landfills recycle furniture and other fixtures.
-When it comes to bed frames, metal is their choice, but they can also recycle wood frames.
+Regarding bed frames, metal is their choice, but they can also recycle wood frames.

 There are different ways to go about this task.
 Let’s discuss them in order of increasing difficulty.

 The company that is delivering your new bed frame may be able to take it off your hands when they drop off the new one.
-They may sell it, throw it away or recycle it depending on your area.
+Depending on your area, they may sell it, throw it away, or recycle it.
 If you’re concerned about it, make sure that you ask before they take it.

-They will probably take it for free, but they may ask for a small fee.
+They will probably take it for free but may ask for a small fee.

-If this is not an option, you will have to get your hands dirty and do it all yourself.
-The best thing about this experience is the fact that you will be accomplishing everything on your own.
+If this is not an option, you must get your hands dirty and do it yourself.
+The best thing about this experience is that you will accomplish everything independently.